abi-am/omicss-25/Group projects/GP4/README.md

 In the abovementioned tutorial, you will find a brief description of these steps.

-BUT for data processing, we will follow [Seurat Tutorial 2](https://satijalab.org/seurat/articles/sctransform_vignette.html) as we are going to use `SCTransform()`
+There is several normalisation methods try different versions and choose one.For example [Seurat Tutorial 2](https://satijalab.org/seurat/articles/sctransform_vignette.html) `SCTransform()`

 For cell type annotation via label transfer, we will follow [Seurat Label Transfer Tutorial](https://satijalab.org/seurat/articles/integration_mapping.html) using `FindTransferAnchors()` and `TransferData()`